 Anastasia has always loved to bake cookies.
 She has become an expert and now runs an exclusive cookie shop which holds real treasures.
 However, the one treasure she has always longed for which eludes her is a family of her own.
 When she loses a lazy employee, she finds herself faced with a princess and a fairytale king which seem to answer her prayers.
 Her happiness seems complete when Stasia finally has a daughter and a husband.

 However, the marriage is arranged and although her husband loves his daughter Cara, Anastasia herself seems to leave him altogether cold.
 But then he returns home one day with a few bruises and tempers heat up by several degrees.
-In the end, Anastasia is willing to give up the reality of her entire life in order to safe her fake family from utter destruction.
+In the end, Anastasia is willing to give up the reality of her entire life in order to save her fake family from utter destruction.

 A move seems imminent, but her husband Duke is not so easily convinced.